zuvam/raspberrypi/README.md

 # raspberrypi
 Learning to program with Raspberry Pi
-This is a collection of python programs for learning to program while doing some cool stuff.
+Starting with a collection of python programs for learning to program while doing some cool stuff.
+Will add Scratch, Mathematica, and Wolfram later